Is 3km in 15 Minutes Achievable in 21 Days?: Complete Training Plan

 3. Master your pacing strategy for test day

-The final kilometer is where mental toughness comes in.
+The final kilometre is where mental toughness comes in.
 You'll need to dig deep, but if you've done the training, your body will have the capacity to maintain or even slightly increase the pace.

-Practice this pacing strategy during your longer interval sessions.
+I want you to practise this pacing strategy during your longer interval sessions.
 Use a watch or running app to get comfortable with what each pace feels like.
 Race strategy is covered in much more detail in my 3200m race strategy article.

 4. Plan your recovery and final preparation